seracio/dthree/README.md

 Unlike its [d3] counterpart, it doesn't bind the data to the DOM, which could be useful in a non DOM context (WebGL for instance)

 It's not well tested yet.

-Internally, it uses ES6 Map, so you'll have to bring a [polyfill](https://github.com/paulmillr/es6-shim) to manage ES5 environments.

 ## Install